- Colleges That are Great Beyond the Famous Eight: How Success and Achievement Exist Outside the Ivy League, Too

 So what happens when your high schooler seems to have eyes for only one college?
 What if, to your great concern, your child plans to apply to one school and one school only?
 What if your teen has decided that it’s the dream school or no school at all?
 How can you stay supportive without completely dashing dreams or contributing to false hopes?

 It can be a delicate scenario when a teen makes decisions about the future that are risky.
 On the one hand, being focused and determined is a great quality and if your teen gets into his or her dream school, all your worrying will be for naught.
-On the other, though, your student could be setting him or herself up for a potentially self-destructive outcome.
+On the other hand, though, your student could be setting him or herself up for a potentially self-destructive outcome.

 You may be struggling to find the balance between your role as a loving supporter and as a practical reality check in these situations.
 In this post, we will outline the realities of applying to only one school, along with how you as a parent can approach this tricky scenario in a way that’s positive and productive, while still keeping it real.